 Its scenic beauty can’t be understated either.
-The city is set on two rivers with four river banks, many pedestrian-friendly bridges, and even has its own replica Eiffel Tower.
-It’s an easy two-hour ride on the high-speed train from Paris and once you arrive, there are fewer queues and less crowds; it’s easier to make restaurant and hotel reservations; prices are more moderate; and there are fewer hassles navigating the city by public transportation or on foot.
+The city is set on two rivers with four river banks, and many pedestrian-friendly bridges, and even has its own replica Eiffel Tower.
+It’s an easy two-hour ride on the high-speed train from Paris and once you arrive, there are fewer queues and fewer crowds; it’s easier to make restaurant and hotel reservations; prices are more moderate, and there are fewer hassles navigating the city by public transportation or on foot.

 What To Do In Lyon

 Lyon is a place to which you’ll want to return many times because once there, you can truly experience the French “art de vivre.”
 If you are a first-timer, here are ten not-to-be missed experiences that are unique to Lyon:

 1. Take a boat trip on the Saône

 The heart of Lyon, called the Presqu’ile, is surrounded by two beautiful rivers with four riverbanks.
 A one-hour narrated sightseeing trip (available in multiple languages) along the Saône River allows passengers the opportunity to view the stunning architectural landscape from the water.
 Operated by Les Bateaux Lyonnais, the round-trip boat ride leaves from the Quai des Célestines as it wends its way to the confluence of the Saône and Rhône Rivers.